BestTimesToVisit.com Logo

 What is Masai Mara National Reserve, Kenya famous for?

-Masai Mara National Reserve, Kenya is famous for Witness the Great Migration Spectacle, Explore the Mara's Lesser-Known Tracks, and Maasai Village Cultural Immersion.
-Stand on the banks of the Mara River and feel the earth tremble as wildebeest and zebras thunder across the plains in their millions, a truly primal display of nature's power.
-This epic journey is a photographer's dream, especially during the river crossings, so keep your camera ready for dramatic action.
-The best time to experience it all is during Jan or Feb.
+Masai Mara National Reserve, Kenya is famous for Witness the Great Migration Spectacle, Explore the Mara River Ecosystem, and Visit a Maasai Village (Manyatta).
+Experience the raw power of nature as millions of wildebeest and zebras traverse the Mara River, a truly unforgettable sight.
+Time your visit to coincide with the river crossings for the most dramatic encounters with crocodiles and lions.
+The best time to experience it all is during Jan or Mar.

 When you're ready to book Masai Mara National Reserve, Kenya